Rafii-Ayoub/Map-Reduce/README.md

 based on map-reduce (to be programmed with Sockets or RMI ).This project must not use the platform of Hadoop,

--**As input: ** a set of text files containing words; -**As output:** a dictionary comprising all the words associated with the counter of their number of occurrences.
+-As input:  a set of text files containing words;
+-As output: a dictionary comprising all the words associated with the counter of their number of occurrences.

 In a first phase, a stain by
 file will count the number of occurrences of the words in the file it received (MAP), secondly a fixed number of spots